 For your hipster cousin

 A classic Bordeaux or Burgundy simply won’t do!
-He swears by biodynamic and natural wines, Jura or Savoy wines, or the latest rising star Pic-Saint-Loup and Terrasses du Larzac.
+They swear by biodynamic and natural wines, Jura or Savoie wines, or the latest rising star Pic-Saint-Loup and Terrasses du Larzac.
 An Overnoy, Ganevat or Tissot (biodynamic and/or natural wines from the Jura) are a good bet.

 For your artist friends

 An aesthetically-pleasing, interesting label is the way to their heart!
 A few suggestions: